Privacy Policy

 You can stop using the scanner at any time, clear stored scan sessions from the results screen, and remove browser site data through your device settings.

-Privacy questions should be directed to the publisher contact listed in the deployed website footer or the Google Play listing for the production app.
+Privacy questions should be directed to the publisher contact listed on the Support page and in the store listings for the production app.